aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOC to EMLX?</h2>

+DOC is a popular file format used to store documents created by Microsoft Word.
+It is a proprietary format and is not supported by many other applications.
+EMLX is an email file format used by Apple Mail.
+It is an XML-based format and is used to store emails in a structured format.
+Converting DOC to EMLX can help to make the documents compatible with Apple Mail.

-For a Python developer, who is trying to add a DOC to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for DOC to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help to automate the conversion process.
+It includes APIs for dealing with different file formats such as Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two APIs that are part of the Aspose.Total package and can be used to convert DOC to EMLX.
+The process involves two steps, firstly loading the Word file and rendering it into HTML via Aspose.Words for Python via .NET.
+Secondly, loading the converted HTML using Aspose.Email for Python via .NET and saving it into EMLX format.
+This process can be automated using Python and Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}